chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/README.md

 To keep our tests clean we use the PageObjectPattern.
 You just need to derive from the AbstractPage class.
 * There should be **no asserts** in the PageObject.
 * Prefered selector order: by id > name > css > xpath
+* Avoid Thread.sleep and implicit waits
-* Avoid Thread.sleep prefer ExplicitWait or FluentWait
+* Prefer ExplicitWait or FluentWait
 * Use relative URLs